Buckwheat Flour Porridge with Dates

 Directions

-- You may need to add another ¼ cup of water or add the milk here if you prefer a creamier consistency.
+You may need to add another ¼ cup of water or add as much milk here as you like for a creamier consistency.
 Make sure you’re always adding warm water to warm food; it keeps it lighter for digestibility.
 Let it come to a boil before taking off the heat.
 Boiling lightens the liquid for digestion.

 NOTES